hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 create forgeries [BH16].
 As noted in [MCGREW] and [ETSI-TR-103-692], extreme care should be taken in order to avoid the risk that an OTS key will be reused accidentally.
-Whereas [MCGREW] identifies the fundamental failure modes of stateful hash-based signatures and and proposes architectural strategies such as reservation in hierarchical schemes, and [ETSI-TR-103-692] provides a broad analysis of state management challenges and risks, this document complements both by cataloging concrete operational patterns in {{pot-sol}} and by addressing backup and recovery considerations {{alt-backup-mgmt}} not covered
+Whereas [MCGREW] identifies the fundamental failure modes of stateful hash-based signatures and proposes architectural strategies such as a reservation approach, and [ETSI-TR-103-692] provides a broad analysis of state management challenges and risks, this document complements both by cataloging concrete operational patterns in {{pot-sol}} and by addressing backup and recovery considerations {{alt-backup-mgmt}} not covered